artsiom-sinitski/Offshore-outsourcing-analysis/README.md

 8. [Author](README.md#author)

 # Introduction
-This project aims to create a simple and cost-conscious solution for collecting, managing and analyzing large datasets, so that data analysts can discover, visualize and present their findings with ease.
+This project aims to create a simple and cost-conscious data warehouse solution for collecting, managing and analyzing the GDELT dataset, so that data analysts can discover, visualize and present their findings with ease.

 # Data Sources